bspfsystems/YamlConfiguration/CONTRIBUTING.md

 We reserve the right to not include a contribution in the project if the contribution does not add anything substantive or otherwise reduces the functionality of YamlConfiguration in a non-desirable way.
 That said, the idea of having free and open source software was that contributions would be accepted, and discussions over a potential contribution are welcome.

-For licensing questions, please see the Licensing section.
+For licensing questions, please see the Licensing section in [README.md](README.md).

 ### Project Layout